alansemenov/data-toolbox-app/README.md

 # Data toolbox app

 Data toolbox provides a web interface to visualize and manipulate your Enonic XP data.

-In Repositories, a tree representation of your repositories/branches/nodes is shown to allow to navigate through, display, export and import your nodes.
-The 3 others views will help you manage your exports, dumps and snapshots.
-A widget is also included to allow to export content directly from the Content studio.
+The admin tool contained allows you to:
+- Browse and manage your <b>repositories</b>, branches and nodes.
+- Record the state of your indexes at specific times.
+Rollback to these <b>snapshots</b> when needed.
+- Manage your <b>node exports</b>.
+- Generate and manage your <b>system dumps</b>.
+The Content Studio widget allows you to:
+- Generate and manage your <b>content exports</b>.

 ## Releases and Compatibility